Login

 Applications Of Geocomposites

-Geocomposites are used for primary functions of roadways such as separation, drainage, filtration, and reinforcement.
-Geocomposites can be used to further the strength and durability of underlying soil in a roadway.
+Geocomposites are essential for enhancing roadways by providing separation, drainage, filtration, and reinforcement.
+They improve the strength and durability of underlying soil layers.

-Ocean Non-Woven Pvt Ltd. manufactures Geosynthetics like Ocean Geotextile, Geomembrane Products, Geo Bags, Drain Cell, Drain Cell, Geo Composite, Geo Cell, Geo Grid, and Solar Panel Pump.
-These products are advanced employing the latest techniques of production in adherence to optimum quality standards.
+Ocean Non-Woven Pvt Ltd. manufactures geosynthetics such as Ocean Geotextile, Geomembrane Products, Geo Bags, Drain Cell, Geo Composite, Geo Cell, Geo Grid, and Solar Panel Pump, adhering to optimal quality standards using advanced production techniques.

 Geocomposite vs. Geotextile: Understanding the Differences